Manage a data spillage incident in Microsoft 365

 On the Searches tab, you can create searches to find the spilled data.
 For more information about creating searches, see Search for data in an investigation.

 After you run the search, you can preview samples of search results and view search statistics to evaluate the effectiveness of your search query.
 After you identify the items that you want to delete from Office 365, you can add the search results to an evidence set.
 To do this, click the search that you want to investigate.
 On the flyout page, click Add results to evidence and follow the instructions.
 Then in the evidence set, you can review individual documents, investigate who had access to documents, and export the documents.
 To delete the documents (or a subset of documents) instead of reviewing them, go to Step 4.

 The keywords that you use in the search query may contain the actual spilled data that you're searching for.
 For example, if you search for documents containing a social security number and you use it as a keyword in the search query, you must delete the query afterwards to avoid further spillage.
 You can delete the search or delete the entire investigation in Step 5.

 Step 3: Review and investigate

-In the investigation, go to Evidence tab and click on the evidence set that you created in the previous step.
+In the investigation, go to the Evidence tab and click the evidence set that you created in the previous step.
 After the processing job is completed and the search results are added to the evidence, you can review individual documents in their native format, text format, or a near-native format.
 You can create additional queries to narrow the list of documents, and tag documents to indicate findings from your investigation.
 For more information, see Review data in evidence

-To determine which users are involved in the data spillage, you can create a new query in the evidence set and then use the Sender/Author and Recipients conditions.
-This will create a list of all senders, recipients, and authors found in collected data that was added to the evidence.
+To determine which users are involved in the data spillage, you can create a query in the evidence set and then use the Sender/Author and Recipients conditions.
+This creates a list of all senders, recipients, and authors found in collected data that was added to the evidence.
 Be sure to examine the list to determine if there are any external users.
 For more information about using conditions to narrow search results, see Search conditions.

 Step 4: Delete the spilled data